-Steven Holochwost Will Speak at the Inaugural Sound Health Network Webinar on February 24th at 4pm EST
+Steven Holochwost Speaks at the Inaugural Sound Health Network Webinar

-The conversation will feature Jefri Franks, a mother and music therapy advocate, who experienced first hand the power of music during her daughter's treatment of cancer.
-She will be joined by Sheri Robb, a music therapist, researcher and a member of the leadership team at the SHN and Steven Holochwost, a developmental psychologist and musician who can speak to the biological markers used to track the effectiveness of music therapy.
+The conversation featured Jefri Franks, a mother and music therapy advocate, who experienced first hand the power of music during her daughter's treatment of cancer.
+She was joined by Sheri Robb, a music therapist, researcher and a member of the leadership team at the SHN and Steven Holochwost, a developmental psychologist and musician who spoke to the biological markers used to track the effectiveness of music therapy.

 Creative Generation and WolfBrown Edit a Special Edition of Arts Education Policy Review: ACE in Crisis